intertect/intertect/src/content/lesson_1/part_2-unjoined.md

-# Part 2: Headed Off On Your Own
+# Part 2: Heading Off On Your Own

 In this lesson, you'll be implementing the [`subu`](#subu) instruction.
 Over the course of these lessons you'll be adding to your code over so by the end you'll have a